Understanding the Ephemeral Configuration Database

 Redundant Routing Engines

 Dual Routing Engine systems support configuring the ephemeral database.
 However, the ephemeral commit model does not automatically synchronize ephemeral configuration data to the backup Routing Engine during a commit operation.
-Client applications can synchronize the data in an ephemeral instance on a per-commit or per-session basis, or they can configure an ephemeral instance to automatically synchronize its data every time the instance is committed.
+You can synchronize the data in an ephemeral instance on a per-commit or per-session basis.
+You can also configure an ephemeral instance to automatically synchronize its data every time you commit the instance.
 For more information, see Commit and Synchronize Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol.

 Multichassis environments do not support synchronizing the ephemeral configuration database to the other Routing Engines.

-When a client application commits data in an ephemeral instance and synchronizes it to the backup Routing Engine, by default, the ephemeral database performs the commit synchronize operation asynchronously.
-You can configure the ephemeral database to use a synchronous commit model for commit synchronize operations.
-In addition, dual Routing Engine devices also support failover configuration synchronization for the ephemeral database starting in Junos OS Release 20.2R1.
+When a client application commits data in an ephemeral instance and synchronizes it to the backup Routing Engine, the device synchronizes the ephemeral data using the configured commit synchronize model.
+Dual Routing Engine devices also support failover configuration synchronization for the ephemeral database.
 For more information, see Understanding Ephemeral Database Commit Synchronize Models.

 Graceful Routing Engine Switchover (GRES)

-Graceful Routing Engine switchover enables a device with redundant Routing Engines to continue forwarding packets, even if one Routing Engine fails.
+GRES enables a device with redundant Routing Engines to continue forwarding packets, even if the primary Routing Engine fails.
 GRES requires that the primary and backup Routing Engines synchronize the configuration and certain state information before a switchover occurs.

 Dual Routing Engine devices running Junos OS Evolved enable GRES by default.